“You’re getting paid way too much for what you’re doing!”

 — Xavier De Buck (@XavierDeBuck) April 6, 2016

-About the author: The above article “5 Major Reasons Why People Don’t Like Real Estate Agents (And How You Can Prove Them Wrong!)” was provided by Xavier De Buck, your top-producing Northcliff (Johannesburg) real estate agent with Pam Golding Properties.
+About the author: The above article “5 Major Reasons Why People Don’t Like Real Estate Agents (And How You Can Prove Them Wrong!)” was written by Xavier De Buck, your top-producing Johannesburg real estate agent.
 Xavier has been nationally recognized and awarded for providing service excellence, exceptional property sales, whilst exhibiting the highest level of professionalism.
-With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling property in Northcliff, Xavier would love to share his property knowledge and expertise.
+With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling a home in Johannesburg, Xavier would love to share his property knowledge and expertise.